-ACTIVITIES BUILDING: This building contains a pool, a gymnasium, the bookstore, the food services area, a student lounge area, the fitness center, a large conference room, and the Community Programs and Admissions Offices.
+ACTIVITIES BUILDING: This building contains a pool, a gymnasium, the bookstore, the food services area, a student lounge area, the fitness center, a conference room, and the Community and Business Services Office.

 BARN THEATRE: The Barn Theatre is located west of College Drive and includes the college's performing arts facilities.